 Our strategy for sustainability is to diversify Pogo Park’s income streams.
 Working closely with Pogo Park’s board of directors, we adopted a long-term financial sustainability plan titled “⅓, ⅓, ⅓.”
 This title reflects our goal to generate 1/3 of our income from foundations, 1/3 from donors (both business and individual), and 1/3 from earned income.

 We are also actively strategizing to increase our sustainability by acquiring land for public use.
 A parcel of land adjacent to Harbour-8 and the Richmond Greenway was recently purchased by The Conservation Fund to help support the organization through new revenue streams.

 How do I know my donation is making a difference?

 When you donate to Pogo Park your dollars flow directly into the Iron Triangle.
 Donations pay the salaries of the Community Development Team, and are used to purchase art supplies, gardening tools, and other items that support the programming that Pogo Park offers free of charge to children and parents in the community.

 Is it free to participate in activities at the park?

-Pogo Park offers free activities at Elm Playlot Tuesday-Friday on a drop-in basis.
-No sign ups are required.
-Pogo Park also offers free lunches to all children in the Iron Triangle during summer vacation.
+Pogo Park offers free activities at Elm Playlot Tuesday–Friday on a drop-in basis.
+Advance registration is not required.
+Pogo Park also offers free lunches and snacks to all children in the Iron Triangle when school is not in session.